aisosalo/CIFAR-10/README.md

 Each test batch consists of exactly 1000 randomly-selected images from each class.
 The training batches contain images in random order, some training batches having more images from one class than another.
 Together, the training batches contain exactly 5000 images from each class.

 Here we have used only the 50000 images originally meant for training.
+[Stratified K-Folds cross-validation]()is used to spllit the data so that the percentage of samples for each class is preserved.

 ## Model